Steedalion/Blog/docs/Academic writing/gap_analysis.md

 1. **Shows Uniqueness**: It addresses features or combinations not covered by prior work.
 2. **Captures the State of the Art**: It reviews existing frameworks and studies.
-3. **Analyzes Critical Features**: It systematically evaluates the features relevant to the problem.
+3. **Analyses Critical Features**: It systematically evaluates the features relevant to the problem.

 ------